 How to massage your lower back

 Lower back pain can be incredibly disabling and frustrating.
 Everything from household chores to gardening can trigger back pain or make it worse.
-One way to reduce the pain, is to book yourself in for a professional back or full body massage in Cuffley.
+One way to reduce the pain, is to book yourself in for a professional back or full body massage.
 Until your appointment, you can also try this self-massage technique.

 - Place a massage or tennis ball onto your lower back